Customer Central - Designing an advocate-centered support platform

 Glanceable customer overview

-Extending our design system
+Extending the design system